Transfer of Francophone Sexual Assault Victims | The Montreal General Hospital wants to review the protocol established in 1977

 Despite this protocol, the Montreal General Hospital says it does not refuse to treat victims who prefer to stay in their establishment.
 However, a recent article by The Press reported a case where a French-speaking victim was refused by the hospital, leading to his redirection to other establishments.

-« [Au] first hospital, I was told that they could not give me service in my mother tongue, ”the victim testified in September 2022 during a trial.
+« [Au] first hospital, I was told that they might not give me service in my mother tongue, ”the victim testified in September 2022 during a trial.
 A story confirmed by the police officer of the Service de police de la Ville de Montréal (SPVM) who took charge of her that night.

 “We’re headed to the Montreal General [l’Hôpital général de Montréal].
 Unfortunately, since the lady speaks in French, Montreal General decides to refuse us and decides to redirect us to the CHUM where, subsequently, we are told that they do not have a kit and directs us to [l’hôpital] Notre-Dame,” said agent Marc-André Lacroix.